HersheyTaichou/CodeBible/Office 365/2 Tenant/Message trace logs.md

 # Message Trace logs

-Use the following scripts to get all the message trace logs sent from a particular user to a particular user for a specificed length of time.
+Use the following scripts to get all the message trace logs sent from a particular user to a particular user for a specific length of time.

-Update to the sender and recipient emails.
+Update the sender and recipient emails.
 Use *@domain.com to get everything sent to or from a particular domain

 ```PowerShell
 $SenderAddress = "user@domain.com"
 $RecipientAddress = "user@domain.com"
 ```

-Update to the start and end dates of the search.
-Exchange online will go back to a maximum of 90 days by default
+Update the start and end dates of the search.
+Exchange Online will go back to a maximum of 90 days by default

 ```PowerShell
 $StartDate = (Get-Date -Hour 00 -Minute 00 -Second 00).AddDays(-90)